caseyltaylor/caseyltaylor.github.io/teaching.md

 **Mentorship**

-_**Co-supervisor**_

-2022: I'm currently co-supervising an Honours student studying the effect black rat contorl on tick abundance and rodent-borne disease prevalence
+2022: I'm currently co-supervising an Honours student studying the effect black rat control on tick abundance and rodent-borne disease prevalence in native small mammal populations.

 2018: I co-supervised an Animal and Veterinary Bioscience Honours student researching the effect of time since prescribed burning on small mammal and tick activity in urban bushland.